BlokasLabs/pisound-docs/docs/midi.md

 # MIDI Specifications

 A standard MIDI interface is available via two female DIN-5 connectors.
 Unlike usual MIDI solutions for Raspberry Pi, MIDI on Pisound is implemented using high speed SPI and a dedicated microcontroller for translating SPI data to serial MIDI byte streams and it's readily recognized by audio software as an ALSA MIDI device.
-The loopback latency of MIDI was measured to be 2.105 ms. In addition, there are MIDI activity LEDs for both Input and Output indicating the flow of MIDI events.
+The loopback latency of MIDI was measured to be 2.105ms.
+In addition, there are MIDI activity LEDs for both Input and Output indicating the flow of MIDI events.

 **Parameter**|**Value**
 :-----|:-----
 Input/Output connectors|DIN-5 female sockets
-MIDI loopback latency|2.105 ms
+MIDI loopback latency|2.105ms
 Activity LEDs|Input & Output